Activities

 - Need to shelter the homeless people in our social centres, particularly for the people who are under the observation period

-- Weneed to come together and do something and we can reach out to many by providing kits with essentials, distributing food packets, making and distributing masks, putting our buildings at the disposal of the needy, providing vehicles and drivers to help poor or sick people to get home, and finally we can make a huge difference Spiritual support and fraternal encouragement to our dear healthcare workers
+- Weneed to come together and do something and we can reach out to many by providing kits with essentials, distributing food packets, making and distributing masks, putting our buildings at the disposal of the needy, providing vehicles and drivers to help poor or sick people to get home, and finally we can make a huge difference

 - To have a common platform to share the updates, challenges and needs of our great Camillian Charismatic Family